pooyamirzapour/Mancala/to_do.md

 1) Using an in-memory database like ***Redis*** on top of the DB to keep the status of the game instead of referring to database.
 Refer to disk is always consuming.

-2) For achieving horizontally scaling the ***Map*** in the ***GameEmitterRepository*** class must be changed to the ***Redis***.

-3) Implementing a user management module, for registration and login users, and also keeping user's activities, and history.
+2) Implementing a user management module, for registration and login users, and also keeping user's activities, and history.
+User can join to the friend's game.

-4) Using Metric and a monitoring system (such as Graylog, Kibana, and Sentry) to capture info, warning, errors, and exceptions are necessary, and it will be set up the relevant console and applications.
+3) Using Metric and a monitoring system (such as Graylog, Kibana, and Sentry) to capture info, warning, errors, and exceptions are necessary, and it will be set up the relevant console and applications.

-5) Providing diagrams like Activity, Class, and more needed documents.
+4) Providing diagrams like Activity, Class, and more needed documents.